-When hearing of Broome beaches most people will immediately think about Broome's Cable Beach.
+When hearing of Broome beaches, most people will immediately think about Cable Beach.

-This world famous beach gets so much attention that I wonder how many tourists are aware of the other Broome beaches.
+This world famous beach gets so much attention that I wonder how many tourists are aware of Broome's other beaches.
 There are quite a few, and they are all beautiful...

-Cable Beach is covered on its own page, so let's look at the other beaches of Broome and beaches near Broome.
+Cable Beach is covered on its own page, so let's look at the other beaches in and near Broome.

-Riddell Beach is located between Riddell Point and Gantheaume Point, only about 8 km out of town.
+Riddell Beach is located between Riddell Point and Gantheaume Point, only about eight kilometres out of town.
 It's a scenic area of red pindan cliffs contrasted against the Indian Ocean.
 The cliffs are ancient and at very low tide you can see dinosaur footprints exposed below Gantheaume point.

 Those self guided walks take you along some of Cable Beach, around Gantheaume Point and then along Riddell Beach.

 But at high tide this area is amazing even if you are not a bird enthusiast.
-The beaches here are red, not white or grey, and the water is a greener tinge of turquoise than along other Broome beaches.
-Or maybe it's just the red sand that makes it look as if...
+The beaches here are red, not white or grey, and the water is a greener tinge of turquoise than along Broome's other beaches.
+Or maybe it's just the red sand that makes it look as if.

 To get to the northern beaches you need a four wheel drive.